menu icon

 To make a cocktail with real infused syrups, all you need is carbonated water, a spirit like vodka or white rum and a cocktail syrup.
 You can also add them directly to cocktails like this white sangria, mango cocktail or raspberry cocktail for enhanced flavor.

 Having them readily available is a game-changer, especially during the festive season.
-With Thanksgiving, Christmas, and New Year's Eve bringing an abundance of holiday gatherings, they’re an essential addition to your parties.
+With Thanksgiving, Christmas, and New Year's Eve bringing an abundance of holiday gatherings, they're an essential addition to your parties as well as a cocktail sugar rim.

 Jump to: